TJVaughn/connect-the-dots_km-coding-challenge/README.md

 ws as my WebSocket library to communcate with the client from the server.

+## Other Notes

 **For clarity purposes**, I normally wouldn't include the "config/dev.env" directory to github, as it would normally hold sensitive information like API keys, JWT signatures...etc.

+If you would like to visit the project, it is hosted at https://connect-the-dots-km.herokuapp.com/

+Give it about 30 seconds to spin up.